Guinguin0416/csci596project/README.md

      ./atomv
      ```

-### Results

-An recording of the simulation is provided in the repository (in `.mov` format), in which we visualizes the 3x3 stress tensor of each atom in the existing OpenGL visualization program.

 ### Conclusion

-This project stands as a testament to the potential of applying visualization techniques on more  sophisticated computational physics models.
 By color-coding 3x3 stress tensor of individual atoms, we improves the visual interpretability of complex stress interactions at the atomic level, thereby enabling a more intuitive understanding of molecular dynamics.
+This project stands as a testament to the potential of integrating visualization techniques with more sophisticated computational physics models.

-As we look to the future, we anticipate that potential development could include real-time manipulation of visualization parameters, integration with other molecular dynamics software, and expanding the capability to handle larger and more complex systems.
+As we look to the future, we anticipate that potential avenues for development could include real-time manipulation of visualization parameters, integration with other molecular dynamics software, and expanding the capability to handle larger and more complex systems.